Japan Travel Tips

 AirBnb, VRBO These vacation rental by owner accomodations have appeared in Japan in recent years and may be a good option for you, especially if you're staying multiple nights in the same area, since most have minimum stay requirements.
 You may be able to save a lot of money, but be careful about location - the website descriptions may not give you adequate address or location information as to distance from train stations.
 Japan recently passed a law restricting such rentals unless local municipalities allow and license them.

 Prepaid IC Cards (Suica) (see IC Card update at bottom of this section) Once you have yen in hand in Japan, you might want to seriosly consider obtaining a prepaid integrated circuit (IC) card.
 Suica is the one I have used.
 Suica is administered by JREast, and as such, is widely accepted in Tokyo and Tohoku.
 IC Cards of whatever brand (Pasmo, ICOCA, etc.) are interchangeble between systems throughout Japan.
-Suica is a usable with a 'tap' on an IC reader for train, subway and bus fare, as well as for purchases.
+Suica is usable with a 'tap' on an IC reader for train, subway and bus fare, as well as for purchases.
 It allows travelers to bypass transportation ticket vending machines and otherwise alleviates fumbling with currency and coins when making purchases, including at vending machines, convenience stores and from in-train food/beverage carts.
-To use at automated subway or train turnstiles, holders tap the Prepaid IC Card at entrance then tap again at exit; the automated turnstile exit will open and the proper fare is deducted from the card.
+To use at automated subway or train turnstiles, holders tap Suica at entrance then tap again at exit; the automated turnstile exit will open and the proper fare is deducted from the card.
 'Tap-on,' 'tap-off' systems such as JREast's Suica are common on rail systems around the world.

-Black-colored Suica vending machines (English is available) located in JREast stations are used to obtain the card, and a 500 yen (~$5) deposit is required.
+Black-colored Suica vending machines (English is available) located in JREast stations are used to obtain the card, and a ¥500 (~$5) deposit is required.
 To add money/value to a Suica card (we say 'recharge' they say 'charge'), you insert yen bills or coins (no credit cards) using any green-colored Suica machine (more numerous than black) or black-colored Suica machines.
 You can also simply add money to the card at any convenience store that takes Suica.
-I suggest buying a personal 'mySuica' card; it requires entering some personal information, such as birthdate and phone number, but allows re-issue if lost, as well as refund of the 500 yen deposit.
+I suggest buying a personal 'mySuica' card at the airport; it requires entering some personal information, such as birthdate and phone number, but allows re-issue if lost, as well as refund of the ¥500 deposit.
 Obtain a refund (haraimodoshi) of unused value at the end of your stay at any JREast reserve ticket window-I've used the one at JR-Narita Airport.
-Here are a few webpages that explain Suica: Wiki, JREast, YouTubeHow-to
+Here are a few webpages that explain Suica: Wiki, JREast, YouTube, How-to

 JREast also sells a "Welcome Suica" tourist version of their Suica cards at Narita and Haneda airports, as well as at railway pass counters and tourist information centers at Tokyo’s major stations including Ueno, Shinjuku, Ginza, Tokyo and Shibuya.
 They feature white cherry blossom flowers on a red background as a representation of Japan’s flag, with the main benefit being that foreign visitors don’t need to pay the initial ¥500 deposit (discussed above), but they are only valid for 28 days from initial purchase.
 This exemption saves travelers from having to line up at JREast reserve ticket windows (at departing JREast area airports) to get the deposit (and any unused value on the card) refunded at the end of their trip.
 If you choose this tourist version, just make sure you use up all the yen on the card before departing Japan.